christoph88/tagmanager-build-tool/README.md

 ### On merge with master

 4. on merge with master import the values from the js files back to the main json
-5. upload main json so tagmanager is updated
+5. upload main json so tagmanager is updated, do this based on which workspace files are adapted